gauravbhand1611/oms-documentation/documents/retail-operations/brokering/rules.md

 * Click on the `Add Inventory Rule` button and give the new rule a distinct name, such as **“Check all locations, allow splitting".**
 * **Filter:** We will not apply any filter, allowing the brokering engine to consider all facilities, regardless of distance.
 * **Sorting:** We will sort facilities by **Proximity**, so the closest location is selected.
 * **Action:** We will **toggle ON “partial allocation”** to enable partial allocation across multiple facilities if inventory is spread out.
-For items in this batch that still remain unfillable after we have applied various multiple recursive rules, we will set the final action as **“Move unavailable items”** to the **“Queue,”** and select **“Unfillable Parking”** from the dropdown.
+For items in this batch that still remain unfillable after we have applied various multiple rules, we will set the final action as **“Move unavailable items”** to the **“Queue,”** and select **“Unfillable Parking”** from the dropdown.
 We will also apply a "**7 days auto-cancel date"** for these unfillable orders.

 {% hint style="warning" %}
 Once you've configured each rule, change its status from **"Draft"** to <mark style="color:green;background-color:green;">**"Active"**</mark> to make it operational.
 To do this, click on **"Draft**" and select <mark style="color:green;background-color:green;">**"Active,"**</mark> or revert an active rule back to **"Draft"** if any adjustments are required.